 In November 2011, Keolis America Inc., Keolis’ subsidiary in the United States, purchased Tectrans, a public transit operator headquartered in California, which later became Keolis Transit America (KTA).

 Keolis Transit America provides a full spectrum of transportation services including operation of fixed-route transportation systems, paratransit and airport shuttle operations, fleet management and maintenance, and logistics and routing services.

 Keolis operates transit operations in the following:

-- California: Los Angeles, San Francisco, Long Beach, Van Nuys, Burbank-Glendale-Pasadena, Anaheim, Monrovia, Martinez, Pomona, Merced County, South Lake Tahoe;
+- California: Los Angeles, San Francisco, Long Beach, Van Nuys, Burbank-Glendale-Pasadena, Anaheim, Monrovia, Martinez, Pomona, Merced County and South Lake Tahoe.

 - Florida: Miami, Fort Lauderdale, South Florida, Pompano Beach, Margate, Naples, and Collier County.

 - Nevada : Las Vegas.

 - 1,400 employees.

 - Keolis wins a new contract in Las Vegas and strengthens its position in North America

 - Keolis expands into the transit market in the United States